 A client recently asked me to say something about my work in order for him to evaluate my position.
 I told him that the best thing I could say, was that my next project would always be better than my last.

 Over the years I have assisted countless technicians and rebuilders to upgrade their skills through either teaching my profession at a local university, or at Piano Technicians Guild or Master Piano Technicians seminars, or on some occasions, even at my shop.
 I felt honored that I had an opportunity to give back something to the industry, which has treated me so well these past almost four decades.
 Where does the time go?
 Some of these technicians have taken my ideas and improved upon them, just as I did with my mentors.
 After all, improvement is our obligation.
 Your technician may be one of these.
 Remember...a pretty shop and a shelf full of tools does not a craftsman make.

-I think the best compliment I can be paid, over an over, is the trust from top technicians, rebuilders, and retailers who have sent and continue to send, their work to us.
+I think the best compliment I can be paid, over an over, is the trust from top technicians, rebuilders, and retailers who have sent their work to us.
 When a technician sends work here, they are putting their reputation on the line by placing their client's needs in our care.
 This has happened, and continues to happen again and again.
 Check out our list of clients.
 See if you recognize any of them.

 Be a good consumer.
 Become educated.
 Take the Onesti challenge.
 As you are trying to decide on a qualified individual in whom you can entrust your treasured instrument, ask if they are willing to put their work against another's mine for instance side by side.

 With that having been said, my pledge is simple: